herooftimeandspace/zoom-sdk-python/README.md

 ### Schema validation

-The package bundles OpenAPI schema files under `src/zoompy/schemas/**`.
+The package bundles OpenAPI schema files under `src/zoompy/endpoints/**`.
 Every successful JSON response is validated against the matching schema operation and status code.

-`src/zoompy/schemas` is the canonical endpoint schema tree.
-The repository also keeps a mirrored copy under `src/tests/schemas` because the existing contract tests load schema files directly by path.
+`src/zoompy/endpoints` is the canonical ordinary endpoint schema tree.
+The repository also keeps a mirrored copy under `src/tests/endpoints` because the existing contract tests load schema files directly by path.

+Master-account OpenAPI documents are synced separately under `src/zoompy/master_accounts` and mirrored to `src/tests/master_accounts`.
+They remain outside the ordinary endpoint tree so the repository can keep a clean one-to-one mirror of Zoom's product-family layout without colliding with ordinary endpoint filenames.

 Webhook OpenAPI documents are synced separately under `src/zoompy/webhooks` and mirrored to `src/tests/webhooks`.
-They are stored outside the main schema tree because webhook specs use the OpenAPI `webhooks` section rather than `paths`, so they should not be mixed into the client's response-validation registry.
+They are stored outside the path-based API trees because webhook specs use the OpenAPI `webhooks` section rather than `paths`, so they should not be mixed into the client's response-validation registry.

-Use `scripts/sync_schemas.py` to refresh both endpoint and webhook documents from a manually curated URL list and mirror them into the test tree in one step.
+Use `scripts/sync_schemas.py` to refresh endpoint, master-account, and webhook documents from a manually curated URL list and mirror them into the test tree in one step.

 If the response body does not match the documented schema, `zoompy` raises `ValueError` with a concise message that includes: